"You know me. I always save the day."

-Statless And Tactless: Kyle is styled like an archetypal pulp-era adventure hero, very much the group's most obvious good guy.
+- Statless And Tactless: Kyle is styled like an archetypal pulp-era adventure hero, very much the group's most obvious good guy.
 He's also spread so thin on skill points that he's pretty much incapable of succeeding in any task he attempts.

-Racing cartoons tend to have one of these characters:
+- Racing cartoons tend to have one of these characters:

-Wacky Races' Dick Dastardly, despite being as lukewarm a Villain Protagonist as you can possibly get, definitely falls into this trope.
+- Wacky Races' Dick Dastardly, despite being as lukewarm a Villain Protagonist as you can possibly get, definitely falls into this trope.
 Even in the rare instances he conquers his obsession to cheat he still manages to become a Boring Failure Hero.
-He actually managed to win once, even to the narrator's suprise.
+He actually managed to win once, even to the narrator's surprise.

-His Expy Phantom Fink suffers the same problem; when he does win, the prize is absolutely horrible.
+- His Expy Phantom Fink suffers the same problem; when he does win, the prize is absolutely horrible.

-No matter who wins in Yogi's Space Race, something happens to make the prize undesirable.
+- No matter who wins in Yogi's Space Race, something happens to make the prize undesirable.
 One wonders why the racers keep coming back.

-The protagonists of Ed, Edd n Eddy.
+- The protagonists of Ed, Edd n Eddy.
 Not only do Eddy and his crew fail at their attempts to scam kids, they also completely fail at legitimate ventures or even completely innocent goals like gaining a little respect from their friends.
 The constant teasing and harassing of their Jerkass neighbors only rubs salt into the wound.

-In the movie this is subverted.
+- In the movie this is subverted.
 The other kids finally accept the Eds into their group after seasons of turmoil.

+- The main theme of The Venture Bros., where all the characters are failures, both heroes and villains.
 It really says something when even the most badass character on the show, Brock Sampson, is a failure.
 Brock was a promising college football player who had to quit school because he accidentally killed a man on the field.
 Then he goes off to OSI, where he gets paired with a guy tagged as a crazy conspiracy theorist by the department.
 Despite being as awesome as he is, he gets assigned

-Chuck Jones' interpretation of Daffy Duck was meant to represent a polar opposite of Bugs Bunny, constantly attempting to take on The Ace role, be it a super hero, a western sheriff or a detective, only to get his ass handed to him by even the most incompetent of villains, with real heroes Bugs or Porky usually clearing things up.
+- Chuck Jones' interpretation of Daffy Duck was meant to represent a polar opposite of Bugs Bunny, constantly attempting to take on The Ace role, be it a super hero, a western sheriff or a detective, only to get his ass handed to him by even the most incompetent of villains, with real heroes Bugs or Porky usually clearing things up.
 Other directors occasionally placed Daffy as a bumbling hero as well, though it varied whether he was an actual failure or not.

-One of the major problems most fans have with Young Justice is that no matter what the heroes do, it almost never matters.
+- One of the major problems most fans have with Young Justice is that no matter what the heroes do, it almost never matters.
 They usually end up soundly defeated, and on the rare occasions that they do win, it just furthers the villains' goals somehow.